practice area bg MOBILE practice area bg scaled

 The firm works with policyholders from the outset to interpret coverage, exclusions, and deductibles, and to ensure that wind, water, and structural damage are properly documented.
 This includes coordinating inspections with qualified contractors and experts, preparing the claim in compliance with Florida deadlines, and avoiding the types of errors insurers often rely on to justify denial or underpayment.

-Denied Hurricane Claims
+Denied Hurricane Damage Claims

 Hurricane claims are frequently denied based on disputed causation, alleged pre-existing conditions, late reporting, or policy exclusions.
 A denial does not necessarily mean the claim lacks merit.
 In many cases, it reflects an insurer’s position that can be challenged with the right evidence.